ayamada/project-clj/README.md

 - `project-clj.core/get` and `project-clj.core/get-in` are macros.
   These are replaced to actual values in compile time.
   These values are NOT depend on `project.clj` anymore.
-  - If you change to referred entries in `profile.clj`, you may do `lein clean` for clean old values in `*.class`.
+  - If you changed to referred entries in `profile.clj`, you may do `lein clean` for clean old values in `*.class`.

 - `project-clj.core/get` と `project-clj.core/get-in` はマクロです。